 Complete Guide to an Online Engineering Degree

-Accredited online engineering degrees are available in a variety of disciplines, including biomedical, civil, computer, and mechanical engineering.
+For people who love figuring out how things work, an online engineering degree can be a great fit.
+Accredited online engineering degrees are available in a variety of disciplines, including biomedical, civil, computer, electrical and mechanical engineering.
+They are also available at all levels, from certificate through doctoral.
 Non-engineers can use distance-learning engineering programs to prepare for the field in a more flexible school environment.
 Current engineers can use these online programs to further their training while continuing to work.
-Hands-on skills are crucial in many engineering disciplines, and some online students will need to complete on-campus labs in order to earn an accredited degree.

 Undergraduate certificates and associate degrees in engineering are concentrated in engineering technology areas, which focuses on the testing and design of engineering components and prepares graduates to become engineering technicians.
 For example, an associate degree in electronics engineering technology would prepare grads to read and draw blueprints of electronics components, test these components, and install them.

 Online bachelor’s degrees in engineering are usually designed to be both theoretical and applied.
 For example, students in a mechanical engineering bachelor’s degree would study mechanics, statics, and dynamics, but they would also make simple mechanical components in engineering labs.
 Engineering bachelor’s degrees usually require coursework in the liberal arts, natural sciences, engineering fundamentals, and the specialized engineering area the student is studying.